theinvertedform/umt.world/collections/_art/2022-11-17-thinking-again-and-supposing.md

 ---
-title: "Thinking Again and Supposing: Review of an Exhibition"
+title: Thinking Again and Supposing
 layout: post
 description: Conceptual drawings and installation photography by [Sarah Greig](http://www.sarahgreig.ca/) and [Therese Mastroiacovo](https://fonderiedarling.org/en/th%C3%A9r%C3%A8se-mastroiacovo) at the Leonard and Bina Ellen Gallery.
 abstract: